snagunoori-web/sn0681/README.md

 Overview
-   **tool-rental** :  This application build to calculate rental of the tool for provided details and it will generate rental agreement.
+   **Tool-Rental-MicroService** :  This application build  as micro-service to calculate rental of the tool for provided details and it will generate rental agreement.